asciamanna/asciamanna.github.io/about.md

 ---
 ##About
 <hr/>
-I'm a software developer with 14 years of experience developing a variety of applications.
+I'm a software developer with {{site.time | date: "%Y" | minus:2000}}  years of experience developing a variety of applications.
 My current focus is .NET web technologies and JavaScript.
 <br/><br/>
 I'm currently working for [eMoney Advisor](http://www.emoneyadvisor.com) in Conshohocken, PA.